spogsta/Portfolio/README.md

 I still need to comment my code.

 created a neat carousel function that spins between different images - going to probably use this as a "languages I've learnt" kind of thing.
 It's pretty cool.
+Not centered for some reason though...idk.
+CSS lol.

 again, still need to comment code.